Monday Night Football Odds Week 3: Eagles @ Buccaneers

 This year’s Monday Night Football slate is loaded with marquee matchups, fascinating storylines and — most importantly to many — quality betting opportunities.

 Each week, sportsbooks across the country will offer a dizzying array of Monday Night Football odds.
-The wagering menu will include point spreads, moneylines, totals, props, parlays, live wagering and more.
+The wagering menu will include spreads, moneylines, totals, props, parlays, live wagering and more.

 In other words, there will be plenty of options for Monday Night Football bettors to cap a profitable week with one more winning wager — or recoup some losses.